oddbird/sliiides/content/layers/aea-denver22.md

     Language and appearance preferences in Firefox
     include light/dark mode,
     colors, fonts, and zoom level
+- img: layers/preferences-important.jpg
+  fit: contain
+  alt: |
+    In the font preferences dialogue,
+    a default-checked option:
+    Allow pages to choose their own fonts, instead of your selections above
+  caption: |
+    Un-check for `!important` behavior
 - title: 🎨 **Author** Styles

 - title: Cascade 🗺 **Origins**